putuwaw/brilliant/README.md

 By using brilliant, you can:

 -   [x] Create or add a book and save it into the database.
+-   [x] Read or view the book data in GUI.
 -   [x] Update the book that you have saved.
--   [x] Read and view the book data in GUI.
 -   [x] Delete the book data.

 ## Technologies 👨‍💻

 Brilliant is created using:

--   [C](https://www.open-std.org/jtc1/sc22/wg14/) as the programming language that we use to make modulation in our project.
+-   [C](https://www.open-std.org/jtc1/sc22/wg14/) - C as the programming language that we use to make modulation in our project.
--   [CodeBlocks](https://www.codeblocks.org/) as an IDE to develop this project.
+-   [CodeBlocks](https://www.codeblocks.org/) - CodeBlocks as an IDE to develop this project.
--   [SFML](https://www.sfml-dev.org/) or Simple Fast Multimedia Library as library to serve the GUI.
+-   [CSFML](https://www.sfml-dev.org/download/csfml/) - CSFML is the official binding of SFML for the C language as library to serve the GUI.

 ## Structure 📂